gviloria/gviloria.github.io/projects/project-4.md

 <img src="../images/LetUmGrow.png" style="max-width:100%;">

-I am part of an organization that made a web application for our University called LetUmGrow.
+I am part of an organization that made a web application intended for the University of Hawaii at Manoa called LetUmGrow.

-LetUmGrow is a social network for plants located on the UH Manoa Campus.

-Looking for a specific plant or want to learn more about a plant that you've seen?
-Our interactive map displays the location of nearby plants and links to each plant profile.

-Spotted a new plant on campus?
-Create a profile page for that plant and add updates to its feed, like pictures or statuses.
-Keep track of plants in your garden or view what plants are on your favorite hike with LetUmGrow.
-Who knows, there might even be a reward waiting for you if you do!
+LetUmGrow is basically a web application that allows users to learn more about our campus's plants.

+Unfortunately, our application is only usable by students registered for our campus.
+However, we do plan on making it work outside of our campus in the near future!